 A number of my brief biographies of women who signed the 1893 Women’s Suffrage Petition can be found on https://nzhistory.govt.nz/suffragist/

-I am currently working on a contract for the Dictionary of NZ Biography at the Ministry for Culture and Heritage.
+During 2021 and 2022 I worked on a contract for the Dictionary of NZ Biography at the Ministry for Culture and Heritage.

-I have extensive experience of genealogy and family history, having researched my own family and through my work for the Australian Dictionary of Biography.
+I have extensive experience of genealogy and family history, having researched my own family and through my work for the Australian Dictionary of Biography and the Dictionary of New Zealand Biography.

 Feel free to contact me about projects you are considering.